Gratsi Review: Is Keto Wine Healthier?

 Gratsi is a low-sugar and ketogenic (keto) wine brand that's marketed as a healthier alternative to regular wine.
 The company describes their product line as "Zero Sugar, Quality Wine" sourced using "natural ingredients."

-In this article we'll answer all of these questions and more, as we analyze medical studies on wine additives to share our thoughts on whether Gratsi is really a healthier alternative.
+In this article we'll answer all of these questions and more, as we analyze research studies on wine additives to share our thoughts on whether or not Gratsi is a healthier alternative.

 Is Gratsi Really Healthier?